kaizen-soze/docker-lemp-mongo-multisite/readme.md

 3. Restart nginx: `sudo systemctl restart nginx`
 4. Attempt to access the secure version of your domain name.

-You can check the quality of your setup by verifying it at the (https://www.ssllabs.com/ssltest/)[SSL Labs] web site.
+You can check the quality of your setup by verifying it at the [SSL Labs](https://www.ssllabs.com/ssltest/) web site.